Exploring the less beaten paths of the world

 Collectively, we have travled across more than 130 countries and territories, but this hompage only chronicles selected pictures from selected distinations.
 The general gist is to focus on people, nature, landscape and adventure photos from less beaten parts of the world as well as a few classics.

 Our approach to travel is perhaps a bit different compared to how others normally travel.
 Largely, our travels fall into two categories.
 The first class is all our travels which fall within the (currently) six projects that are intrinsic to our travel sprit and thus the mission of this homepage.
-During these travels we typically put a structure in place to have incredible travel experiences while achieving the aim of taking a lot of interesting photos from a lot of different places during the journey.
-We pledge to experience some the places no one knew about and some of the countries you struggle to spell and those which raise an eyebrow over dinner.
+During these travels we typically put a structure in place to have incredible travel experiences while achieving the aim of taking a lot of interesting photos from a lot of different places.
+We pledge to experience some of the places no one knew about and some of the countries you struggle to spell and those which raise an eyebrow over dinner.
 We don’t want to read about them, we want to feel them for ourselves.
 We want to make up our own minds and to be part of the story ourselves.

 The second class is all our non-core travels across regions and places that does not fit into the six projects above.
 These are not chronicled on this hompegage.